• Kyra Stahr

 Kyra Stahr (she/her) has founded her career as a conductor, educator, and vocalist on compassion and empathy, encouraging singers to approach music from a place of vulnerability.
 Stahr believes in the humanity of choral singing and motivates ensembles with authenticity, courage, and determination.

-Stahr earned her MM in Choral Music from University of Southern California (USC) where she studied under Dr. Cristian Grases, Dr. Tram Sparks, Dr. Jo-Michael Scheibe, and Dr. Nick Strimple.
-At USC she was Associate Conductor of Oriana, Associate Director of the South Bay Children’s Choir, served on the Thornton Student Council, and was ACDA student chapter president.
+Stahr holds an M.M. in Choral Music from the University of Southern California (USC) where she studied under Dr. Cristian Grases, Dr. Tram Sparks, Dr. Jo-Michael Scheibe, and Dr. Nick Strimple.
+At USC, she was Associate Conductor of Oriana, Associate Director of the South Bay Children’s Choir, served on the Thornton Student Council, and was ACDA student chapter president.
 She was selected for the 2022 ACDA Eastern Graduate Conducting Masterclass and was awarded the 2022 USC Chamber Singers Ensemble Award, 2023 USC Choral Music Departmental Award, and 2023 Pi Kappa Lambda Eta Chapter Masters Student Award.

-Prior to her time at USC, Stahr graduated from Miami University where she studied under Dr. Jeremy Jones and Dr. William Bausano.
-She earned her B.M. in Music Education and Vocal Performance and a dual minor in Special Education and Musical Theater.
-At Miami, she led an inclusive choir for adults with disabilities and was awarded the 2017 "Outstanding Future Music Educator" honor, graduating summa cum laude.
+Prior to her time at USC, Stahr graduated from Miami University, where she studied under Dr. Jeremy Jones and Dr. William Bausano.
+She earned her B.M. in Vocal Performance and Music Education, graduating summa cum laude with dual minors in Special Education and Musical Theatre.
+During her time at Miami, she led an inclusive choir for adults with disabilities and received the “Outstanding Future Music Educator” award.
+Most recently, she was recognized as a distinguished alumna with the university’s “18 of the Last 9” award—modeled after Forbes’ 30 Under 30—to honor emerging leaders who have graduated within the past nine years.

-Stahr is from Arlington, Virginia where she was choral director at Bishop O'Connell High School, building the program and earning a Social Emotional Facilitator certificate.
+Stahr is from Arlington, Virginia, where she served as the choral director at Bishop O'Connell High School, building the program and earning a Social Emotional Facilitator certificate.
 She served as the Virginia Senior Honor Choir registration chair and adjudicated for the Virginia Middle School Honor Choir.
-In 2019 she guest conducted the Shenandoah All County Treble Chorus and was the Northern Virginia Diocesan Youth Honors Choir director in 2020.
+In 2019, she guest conducted the Shenandoah All-County Treble Chorus and was the Northern Virginia Diocesan Youth Honors Choir director in 2020.

 McKenna Stenson

-As an innovative conductor, teacher, and vocalist, McKenna Stenson has built a career inspiring students to sing with confidence and motivating communities to create lasting change through song.
-Her energetic demeanor permeates positivity throughout the ensemble, creating a community of compassion, trust, and resilience.
+As an innovative conductor, teacher, and vocalist, McKenna Stenson has built a career inspiring students to sing confidently and motivating communities to create lasting change through song.
+Her energetic demeanor fosters a spirit of positivity within her ensembles, creating a community grounded in compassion, trust, and resilience.

 Emily Staton